-Professor a, and Senior Researcher and Professor, Department of International Economics and Management b, anepp@inbox.ru

-^a Ural Institute of Management, branch of the Russian Presidential Academy of National Economy and Public Administration (RANEPA), 66, 8th March str., Yekaterinburg 620990, Russian Federation his study considers the influence of the work experience of Russian top managers on the willingness to stimulate innovative processes at companies, including through the use of some corruption schemes to bypass bureaucratic barriers at a certain stage.
+Senior Researcher and Professor, Department of International Economics and Management a, and Professor b, anepp@inbox.ru a Graduate School of Economics and Management, Ural Federal University, 51, Lenin ave., Ekaterinburg 620075, Russian Federation b Ural Institute of Management, branch of the Russian Presidential Academy of National Economy and Public Administration (RANEPA), 66, 8th March str., Yekaterinburg 620990, Russian Federation his study considers the influence of the work experience of Russian top managers on the willingness to stimulate innovative processes in companies, including using some corruption schemes to bypass bureaucratic barriers at a certain stage.
 Using a logit model based on enterprise surveys carried out by the World Bank, data on the managers of small and medium-sized businesses were analyzed.